-- 2. There is a physician on call 24 hours per day and on duty as needed for management of psychiatric and medical needs; - 3.
+- 1. The provider shall have a medical director (physician); - 2.
+There is a physician on call 24 hours per day and on duty as needed for management of psychiatric and medical needs; - 3.
 There is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 4.
 There is an LMHP or UP under supervision of an LMHP on-site 40 hours a week to provide direct client care; - 5.
-Each LMHP/UP caseload must not exceed 1:12; - 6.
+Each LMHP/UP caseload shall not exceed 1:12; - 6.
 There is 24 hour on-call availability by an RN plus a licensed nurse on duty whenever needed to meet the professional nursing requirements; - 7.
 There is at least one direct care aide on duty for each shift plus additional aides as needed; - 8.
-There must be a care coordinator (one FTE per 50 members per day shift, and/or duties may be assumed by clinical staff); and - 9.
-There must be a clerical support staff (One FTE per day shift).
+There shall be a care coordinator (one FTE per 50 members per day shift, and/or duties may be assumed by clinical staff); and - 9.
+There shall be a clerical support staff (One FTE per day shift).